I am so excited to announce that I am featured on the front page of the Food section of the Boston Globe today (!).

 - Rinse oysters in water and drain.

-- Mix together potato starch, water, salt, white pepper, and garlic powder in a bowl and whisk together until well combined.
+- Mix together sweet potato starch, water, salt, white pepper, and garlic powder in a bowl and whisk together until well combined.
 Add oysters to batter.

 - Add oil to wok set on high heat.